cemsbr/expyrimenter-core/docs/ssh.rst

 SSH
 ===

-Extends :class:`expyrimenter.Shell` to run commands in a remote host.
+Extends :class:`expyrimenter.core.Shell` to run commands in a remote host.
 One parameter was added (the first one), which is the shell SSH arguments (e.g. ``hostname``, ``user@hostname``, ``-p 2222 user@hostname``, etc).

-  >>> from expyrimenter import SSH
+  >>> from expyrimenter.core import SSH
   >>> SSH('localhost', 'echo Hello', stdout=True).run()
   'Hello'
   >>> # You can use try/except